ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 That is, the KDC may not rekey the group at every membership change, for instance if members' joining and leaving occur frequently and performing a group rekeying takes too long.
 Instead, the KDC may rekey the group after a minum number of group members have joined or left within a given time interval, or during predictable network inactivity periods.

 However, this would result in the KDC not constantly preserving backward and forward security.
 In fact, newly joining group members could be able to access the keying material used before their joining, and thus could access past group communications.
 Also, until the KDC performs a group rekeying, the newly leaving nodes would still be able to access upcoming group communications that are protected with the keying material that has not yet been updated.

+## Update of Keying material

+A group member can receive a message shortly after the group has been rekeyed, and new keying material has been distributed by the KDC.
+In the following two cases, this may result in misaligned keying material between the group members.

+In the first case, the sender protects a message using the old keying material.
+However, the recipient receives the message after having received the new keying material, hence not being able to correctly process it.
+A possible way to ameliorate this issue is to preserve the old, recent, keying material for a maximum amount of time defined by the application.
+By doing so, the recipient can still try to process the received message using the old retained keying material as second attempt.
+Note that a former (compromised) group member can take advantage of this by sending messages protected with the old retained keying material.
+Therefore, a conservative application policy should not admit the storage of old keying material.

+In the second case, the sender protects a message using the new keying material, but the recipient receives that request before having received the new keying material.
+Therefore, the recipient would not be able to correctly process the request and hence discards it.
+If the recipient receives the new keying material shortly after that and the sender endpoint uses CoAP retransmissions, the former will still be able to receive and correctly process the message.
+In any case, the recipient should actively ask the KDC for an updated keying material according to an application-defined policy, for instance after a given number of unsuccessfully decrypted incoming messages.

 # IANA Considerations